mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ##The Map Generation of the Program should meet the Following Goals
  - Maps generated should be different each time
  - The location that enemies are placed should make sense in relation to the place on the map
- - The enemies should be weighted so that the amount of enemies at any location is well balanced
+ - The enemies should be weighted so that the amount of enemies at any given location is well balanced

 ##The Primary Map Displaying Screen of the Program should meet the Following Goals
- - The map should be scalable to the screen its displayed on
+ - The map should be scalable and resizable to the screen that its displayed on
  - Locations on the map should be covered in fog of war unless specified by the dungeon master
+ - The map should have some form of scale, allowing players to gauge distance

 ##The Secondary Screen Map Controller of the Program should meet the Following Goals
  - The screen should be able to display any/all enemies' stats